 The property sits nearby the owner's property set within a large adjoining private garden but is not overlooked.
 While the owners are on hand and would be pleased to assist guests with any aspect of their stay, they are equally respectful of guest privacy.

 The charming market town of Duns is just 4.5 miles from the property offering a good range of small town shopping including a butchers, bakery, country and fishing store, a small co-op supermarket as well as a small selection of local gift and coffee shops.
+The Jim Clark Motorsport Museum in Duns has been recently revamped and is dedicated to the life and career of racing driver Jim Clark.
+The museum includes a unique collection of 100 trophies and memorabilia.

-For a greater choice, including larger supermarkets, the historic towns of Berwick-upon-Tweed and Kelso sit 17 miles and 20 miles respectively from the property where you can relax and watch the world go by in one of the many cafes, delicatessens or tea rooms.
+The historic towns of Berwick-upon-Tweed and Kelso sit 17 miles and 20 miles respectively from the property where you can relax and watch the world go by in one of the many cafes, delicatessens or tea rooms.
 Alternatively head to the popular market town of Haddington (17 miles) where you will find an excellent selection of grocers, wine shops, florists and butchers sitting alongside charming gift, clothes shops and craft galleries.

 There is excellent walking from the house from gentle ambles in the hills or along the river to serious hikes following Scotland's Coast to Coast walk, the Southern Upland Way which sits right on the doorstep.
 Keen cyclists can enjoy exploring quiet lanes and miles of forest tracks and there are a number of designated routes from low level meanders to high energy treks.